Shopping Cart ( )

 Diets in this category are prescription and veterinary diets and can only be recommended by a veterinarian.
 This diet contains a protein that has undergone a process called ‘hydrolyzation’ where the protein structure is broken down into its component amino acids.
 Hydrolyzation is a process that reduces the ‘allergenicity’ of the protein, making it so small that it is unlikely to trigger an immune reaction.

-Some great foods that your dog will love include lean chicken, fish, boiled potatoes, leafy greens, fruits and peanut butter.
-However, practise moderation in the use of ingredients.
-There is such a thing as too much of a good thing.
-It is also advisable to cross-check with your vet or a nutritionist to ensure your homemade diet is balanced and complete.
+Some fine human foods that your dog will love include lean meat, fish, boiled potatoes, leafy greens and fruits.
+However, practice moderation in the use of ingredients.
+It is also advisable to cross-check with your vet or a pet nutritionist to ensure your homemade diet is balanced and complete.

-However, remember to prepare balanced meals.
 Nutrition deficiency can lead to diseases such as malnutrition or obesity, and can be fatal.
-Also, there are some foods you should avoid such as chocolate, avocado, grapes, raisins, onions, garlic and macadamia nuts.
+Also, there are some foods you should avoid such as chocolate, avocado, grapes, raisins, onions and garlic.

 Limited ingredient dog food refers to food that contains fewer ingredients than regular dog food.
 As it may still contain potential allergens such as common proteins like chicken and beef, it is not really hypoallergenic.
 However, you can give your dog a limited ingredient diet as part of a food trial to pinpoint the offending allergens.
 Sometimes, if your dog has a food allergy, just making the switch to a high quality limited ingredient diet can help its symptoms to subside.

 A grain-free diet does not consist of popular grains such as rice, soy, wheat and corn.
 These grains may cause dog skin allergies, therefore eliminating them from your dog's food may help reduce or prevent skin allergies.